 Summertime, and the living is easy — if you stay healthy, that is.
-Most men think of winter as the "sick season," but summer's seasonal woes can creep up on you when you least expect them.
+Summer's seasonal woes can creep up on you when you least expect them.
 Here are a few tips for staying cool, dealing with the sun's awesome radiant energy, managing poison ivy, and warding off the insects that like summer as much as you do.

 Heat and humidity

-Heat can turn an August day into a medical crisis.
+Heat can turn an summer day into a medical crisis.
 But with simple precautions, you can stay safe this summer.

 Your metabolism always generates heat, and when you exercise, your muscles crank out 20 times more.
 That's okay if body heat can pass out into cool air.
 As the temperature rises, though, cooling becomes difficult, then impossible.
 The evaporation of sweat can also take away lots of body heat, but as the humidity rises, this too becomes difficult, then impossible.
 Heat that can't be shed externally remains trapped in the body.
 That's when problems develop.
 Some are mild (muscle cramps), others serious (heat exhaustion), and some can be lethal (heat stroke).

 A few simple precautions can keep you from overheating during the dog days of summer.

 Avoid sunlight.
 Schedule your outdoor activity in the early morning or the evening to avoid direct sunlight and take advantage of the cooler temperatures.

 Take it easy.
 Walk instead of jogging or use a cart instead of walking the golf course.
 Take breaks and quit early.

 Don't exercise in extreme heat and humidity.
 If it's humid and above 80° or 85°, take a day off or head for the pool — or an air-conditioned health club.

 Drink plenty of water.
 Drink 6 to 8 ounces of cool water before you get started, and pause frequently to drink.
 Even if you don't feel thirsty, drink again on your way to the shower.